 To participate to the PV subgroup: please contact Christine Strandberg (Christine.strandberg@seb.se) or jacques.littre@swift.com.

-Q1 – DVCA GRSS and NETT rates in percentage
+Q1 – DVCA GRSS and NETT rates in percentage (CA 244)

 See case described in input document above.
 On preference shares, there is sometime a percentage provided for the cash dividend, however, :92A::GRSS cannot be used as it does not exist.
 What should be used instead ?
 Use of a price 90a (90B::OFFR) or rate 92a (92A::RATE) ?